ajyounguk/bme280-sensor-logger/README.md

 1. load configuration parameters from /config/config.json
 2. main loop
 3. get sensor readings
-4. post sensor data to MQTT (if enabled in config)
+4. post sensor data to MQTT
-5. post sensor data to Mongo (if enabled in config)
+5. post sensor data to Mongo
-6. get MetOffice readings (if enabled in config)
+6. get MetOffice readings
-7. post MetOffice data to MQTT (if enabled in config)
+7. post MetOffice data to MQTT
-8. post MetOffice data to Mongo (if enabled in config)
+8. post MetOffice data to Mongo
 9. sleep for configurable amount of seconds & loop to 2
+>Mongo, MQTT and MetOffice integrations can be enabled/disabled in config

 ## Application structure